-How will my application be considered once submitted to the Local Authority?
+How will my application be considered once submitted to the Council?

-Once an application is received by the Authority, the following process will be applied:
+Once an application is received by the Council, the following process will be applied:

-- Details on the application will be checked against any data already held by the local authority.
-If we find a discrepancy between the data stated on the application and the data held by the Local Authority verification may be required; - Preferences received for Aided / Foundation Schools and Academies will be forwarded to the relevant admission authority together with any additional information for their consideration; - Preferences for other English local authority schools will be forwarded to the relevant authority for their consideration; - A criteria is assigned for each school preference by the relevant admission authority based on the information stated on your application.
+- Details on the application will be checked against any data already held by the Council.
+If we find a discrepancy between the data stated on the application and the data held by the Council verification may be required; - Preferences received for Aided / Foundation Schools and Academies will be forwarded to the relevant admission authority together with any additional information for their consideration; - Preferences for other English council schools will be forwarded to the relevant authority for their consideration; - A criteria is assigned for each school preference by the relevant admission authority based on the information stated on your application.
 Please see Section 3 for the oversubscription criteria.
 Please note the policy may have changed from previous years.